chrisbroski/utipem/README.md

 New skills can be learned from a player or non-player character with expertise in that skill at a *professional* level or higher.
 Typically this will take about a day's worth of training and some compensation to the trainer.
 Some skills can also be attempted without training, but at a lower success rate.

+#### Skill Attempts

+Attempting a skill takes one turn (unless otherwise noted.)
+Success at most skill attempts require rolling a certain number or higher with 2 6-sided dice (2d6.)
+Some skills give bonuses or penalties to other die rolls.

 #### Expertise Levels

 A Skill has a maximum of 6 levels of expertise with standard methods of increasing these levels.

 ##### Untrained

 The lowest level of expertise is attempting a skill without any prior training.
 Any character with the essential prerequisites can attempt any skill at this level.
+Attempting a level II untrained skill without the proper training prerequisite subtracts 1 point from the attempt roll.
+Attempting a level III will penalize the attempt roll by 2 points.

 ##### Trained